-English in Dragons is taught by the class teacher with assistance from the TA.
-Bears and Eagles are taught by Mrs Monaghan, who specialises in English in the school.
+English in Dragons is taught by the class teacher with assistance from Mrs Degnan.
+Eagles are taught by Mrs Stanley (English Leader) and Mr Hodgson with the assistance of Mrs McKnight.

-SPELLING AND PHONICS: Children in Dragons take part in daily phonics sessions using the Read, Write, Inc. programme.
+SPELLING AND PHONICS: Children in Dragons take part in daily phonics sessions using Letters and Sounds, as well as adopting the high quality principles from the Read, Write, Inc. programme.
 This introduces them to simple phonic sounds and builds up to word recognition.
 A firm grounding of phonics understanding enables children to go on to become confident readers.
+Our aim is that children will have learnt all their sounds by Easter of Y1.

 Spelling and phonics is taught in an active and practical way with lots of opportunities for children to talk, share and take part in independent activities.
 We expect that, through this, children will be able to apply their spelling knowledge to their independent written work.